CHAPTER 4:

 Apart from the impact he made on the quality of work and reorganisation he bought to The Works, Mr. Stroudley will be remembered for having bought classical order and harmony to the Gothic wilderness of the old Brighton Works as Mr. Craven had left them.

-When Mr. Stroudley died in 1889 he was succeeded by Mr. R. J. Billington.
-The LBSCR rolling stock was increasing rapidly and during Mr. Billington’s regime, swelled from 410 in 1890 to 535 by 1902.
+When Mr. Stroudley died in 1889 he was succeeded by Mr. R. J. Billinton.
+The LBSCR rolling stock was increasing rapidly and during Mr. Billinton’s regime, swelled from 410 in 1890 to 535 by 1902.
 Mr. Billington continued to uphold Mr. Stroudley’s standardisation and spares policy, and also began the practice of storing spare boilers.
 This led to the inevitable expansion of the works to provide more space for boiler manufacture.
-It was Mr. Billington whose expansion plans most affected the look of The Works and gave the site the distinctive and immensely impressive look to its eastern side.
+It was Mr. Billinton whose expansion plans most affected the look of The Works and gave the site the distinctive and immensely impressive look to its eastern side.

 In 1896 Brighton Works was building 12 locomotives a year and there were between 40 and 50 going through the various shops for repair and maintenance.
 By this time, electric power was being used for some purposes and the works had its own electricity generating plant.
 This consisted of 3 large electrical dynamos and three beautiful stationary steam engines to drive them.
 A 4th engine drove the plant in the nearby sawmill.